-- 1. Environmental Disturbance - a.
+1. Environmental Disturbance

+- a.
 Air Quality: Construction activities can release dust and emissions, affecting air quality.
 The storage of loose materials on-site, such as sand and cement, can contribute to airborne dust, especially during dry and windy conditions.
 Additionally, vehicle movement, including the transportation of materials and equipment, can generate exhaust emissions and resuspend dust particles, further impacting air quality.
-Proper dust control measures, such as covering materials and implementing vehicle wash stations, should be enforced to mitigate these effects.

-- b.
-Noise Pollution: The use of heavy machinery and construction equipment will generate significant noise, especially during tasks such as steel jacketing and demolition. - c.
+Proper dust control measures, such as covering materials and implementing vehicle wash stations, should be enforced to mitigate these effects. - a.
+Noise Pollution: The use of heavy machinery and construction equipment will generate significant noise, especially during tasks such as steel jacketing and demolition. - b.
 Water Pollution: Construction runoff containing sediments, chemicals, and debris can contaminate nearby water bodies, leading to potential health hazards and ecological damage.
-Improper disposal of construction materials and hazardous substances can further degrade water quality. - 2.
-Waste Management - a.
+Improper disposal of construction materials and hazardous substances can further degrade water quality.
+The use of water for mixing concrete, curing, and cleaning equipment can introduce pollutants into drainage systems.
+Laborers on-site generate domestic wastewater from toilets, washing, and cooking, which, if not properly managed, can lead to sanitation concerns.

+2. Waste Management

+- a.
 Construction Debris: Retrofitting activities will generate considerable amounts of construction waste, including debris, packaging materials, and leftover construction supplies.
 Poorly managed waste could pose environmental and public health risks. - b.
-Hazardous Waste: Improper disposal of hazardous waste could lead to soil and water contamination, posing long-term risks to the community. - 3.
-Labor Influx Impact - Community Relations: The influx of construction workers may strain local resources such as water, electricity, and housing, potentially leading to tensions within the community.
+Hazardous Waste: Improper disposal of hazardous waste could lead to soil and water contamination, posing long-term risks to the community.

+3. Labor Influx Impact

+- a.
+Community Relations: The influx of construction workers may strain local resources such as water, electricity, and housing, potentially leading to tensions within the community.
 Additionally, increased interaction between workers and local residents could disrupt existing social dynamics. - b.
-Health and Safety: The presence of an external labor force may raise concerns over health and safety, particularly in relation to the spread of communicable diseases, risks associated with Sexual Exploitation, Abuse, and Harassment (SEA/SH), and accidents occurring off-site. - 4.
-Safety Risks - a.
-Worker Safety: Construction sites present multiple hazards, including falls, exposure to harmful substances, and machinery-related accidents.
+Health and Safety: The presence of an external labor force may raise concerns over health and safety, particularly in relation to the spread of communicable diseases, risks associated with Sexual Exploitation, Abuse, and Harassment (SEA/SH), and accidents occurring off-site.

+4. Safety Risks

+- Worker Safety: Construction sites present multiple hazards, including falls, exposure to harmful substances, and machinery-related accidents.
 Inadequate safety measures could result in injuries or fatalities. - b.
 Occupant Safety: While the school remains operational during the construction period, the risk of accidents for students, staff, and nearby residents increases.
-Falling debris, machinery operations, and the movement of construction vehicles pose significant threats. - 5.
-Limited School Access - a.
+Falling debris, machinery operations, and the movement of construction vehicles pose significant threats.

+Limited School Access

+- a.
 Disruption of Educational Activities: Ongoing construction may block access to school facilities, limiting the ability of students and staff to attend classes or use essential resources like libraries and laboratories.
 This could result in a reduction of instructional time and a general sense of disorganization. - b.
-Congestion and Safety Concerns: The narrow access road to the school, which is already prone to congestion, will be further strained by construction-related traffic, potentially exacerbating safety risks and reducing the efficiency of emergency response during incidents. - 6.
-Business Relocation - a.
+Congestion and Safety Concerns: The narrow access road to the school, which is already prone to congestion, will be further strained by construction-related traffic, potentially exacerbating safety risks and reducing the efficiency of emergency response during incidents.

+6. Business Relocation

+a.
 Displacement of Local Businesses: Businesses situated near or within the construction zone may need to temporarily relocate, causing financial losses and disrupting local economies.
-In some cases, business owners may be forced to close operations entirely during the construction period. - 7.
-Traffic Disruption - a.
+In some cases, business owners may be forced to close operations entirely during the construction period.

+7. Traffic Disruption

+- a.
 Traffic congestion: Construction activities are likely to cause traffic congestion, affecting the flow of traffic and increasing commute times for students, staff, and community members.
 This could result in public dissatisfaction and reduced access to essential services. - b.
 Public Transport Disruption: The construction zone may interfere with local public transportation routes, making it more difficult for students and staff who rely on public transit to access the school.